-Provide objective evidence that a system, system element, or artifact (e.g., system requirements, architecture description, or design description) fulfills its specified security

-• Identify security-relevant anomalies94 in any artifact, implemented system elements, or life cycle processes, and provide the necessary information to determine the resolution of such anomalies.
+- Provide objective evidence that a system, system element, or artifact (e.g., system requirements, architecture description, or design description) fulfills its specified security requirements and characteristics. - Identify security-relevant anomalies98 in any artifact, implemented system elements, or life cycle processes, and provide the necessary information to determine the resolution of such anomalies.